wiebetimmers/thesis_project/README.md

 # thesis_project

+Update 2-5:
+Added a plot to visualize the final population.

 Update 1-5:

 run main.ipynb to import the datasets, neural networks, ea and performing operations (like training and evaluation).